sweethedge/Project4-React-Timer/README.txt

 https://sweethedge.github.io/Project4-React-Timer/

-@ still needs to be worked to be seen more modernized.
+@ still needs to be worked to be seen more attractive, modernized. need some CSS knowledge to achieve that.